piotrwitek/typesafe-actions/README.md

 **Recommended polyfill for IE**

 To provide the best compatibility please include a popular polyfill package in your application, such as `core-js` or `react-app-polyfill` for `create-react-app`.
-Please check the `React` guidelines to learn how to do that: [LINK](https://reactjs.org/docs/javascript-environment-requirements.html)
+Please check the `React` guidelines on how to do that: [LINK](https://reactjs.org/docs/javascript-environment-requirements.html)
 A polyfill fo IE11 is included in our `/codesandbox` application.

 [⇧ back to top](#table-of-contents)